Pylons/pyramid/docs/glossary.rst

   Model
     An object representing data in the system.
 If :mod:`traversal` is used, a model is a node in the object graph traversed by the system.
-If :mod:`url dispatch` is used, a model is generated for each request.
-A model instance becomes the :term:`context` of a :term:`view`.
+When traversal is used, a model instance becomes the :term:`context` of a :term:`view`.
+If :mod:`url dispatch` is used, a single :term:`context` (which isn't really a model, because it contains no data except security elements) is generated for each request and is used as the context of a view.
   Traversal
     The act of descending "down" a graph of model objects from a root model in order to find a :term:`context`.
 The :mod:`repoze.bfg`